aditi-bhaskar/cs140e-picture-proj/README.md

 ### Code:
 Our final "make"-able code run during project demos is in 5-fat-laptop-i2c/.
+The "not-main" (aka main) file is 1-test-fat-laptop.c.
 All other folders hold different stages of the project.
-We have a draft writeup for the display device here.

 ### Features:
  - (Device) Display. added a new device to r/pi; a display!
 (SSD1306)